djepar/CoursGenInfo/Programmation/python/CourseraGoogleAutomation/TroubleShooting/noteTroubleshooting.md

 # Slow code
 ## Writing Efficient Code
-"We should always start bu writing clear code that does what it should, and only try to make it faster if we realize that's not fast enough."
+"We should always start by writing clear code that does what it should, and only try to make it faster if we realize that's not fast enough."
 "Trying to optimize every second out of a script is probably not worth your time."
 __Good practice__ :
 - "Storing data that was already calculated"